BigDataBiology/SemiBin/docs/generate.md

 # Generating the inputs to SemiBin

-Starting with a metagenome, you need to generate a contigs file (`contigs.fna`) and a sorted BAM file (`output.bam`).
+Starting with a metagenome, you need to generate a contigs file (`contigs.fa`) and a sorted BAM file (`output.bam`).

 1. Assemble it into a contigs FASTA file.
 In this case, we are using